timmcginley/Agile/Systems/Circulation.md

 ### 1.5 Features
 > Identify Features

-Here you need to identify the features for each of the segements that are in the scope of your study.
+Here you need to identify the features for each of the segments that are in the scope of your study.
 For instance a feature might be that the fire lift is in a pressurised shaft.
 It might be thickness of the CORE walls, this is up to you to identify.

 [site]: /Systems/Site
 [floor]: /Systems/Floor